West Virginia Car Seat Laws 2024: Protect Your Child Now!

 How Long Should a Child Ride in a Rear-Facing Car Seat in West Virginia?

-It is recommended that children remain rear-facing as long as possible within the limits of their car seat.
 The American Academy of Pediatrics (AAP) recommends keeping children rear-facing until they outgrow their rear-facing car seat’s height or weight limits.
 This typically occurs around age 4.

 When Can a Child Face Forward in a Car Seat in Virginia (WV)?

 In West Virginia, children can face forward once they have reached at least 2 years old or have outgrown their rear-facing car seat’s height or weight limits.
-It is important to note that it is safest for children to remain rear-facing as long as possible before making this transition.

 When Can My Child Sit in the Front Seat in West Virginia?